lukatales/rejuvwalkthrough/chapter 1/postpoisonbadge.md

 ### HQ 3: Hidden Library 1
 ---

+You must complete "Save Starly" before this quest.

 Go to Gearen Lab and talk to the backpacker upstairs in the archives room.
 Talk to the mother directly south of the Help Plaza, the orange-haired girl named Karrina south of the entrance to the sewers, and the Chrisola Hotel receptionist.

 Go back to the backpacker and tell him the library is intact, closed off, and about the Gearen tunnels.